|

 Boozhoo, Welcome!

-Our office is open to the public and will continue as a 'mask friendly zone'.
+Our office is open and will continue as a 'mask friendly zone'.

-Masks or face coverings will not be required to enter the office, however, we ask that you continue to maintain physical distance from others and sanitize your hands.
+Masks or face coverings will not be required to enter the office, however, we ask that you continue to maintain physical distance from others and sanitize your hands if showing signs of cough, cold, or flu-like symptoms.

 Thank you in advance for your co-operation and understanding.